Skip to main content

 Known limitations

-MCP Prompts are not currently available through group endpoints.
+MCP Prompts and Resources are not currently available through group endpoints.
 Clients connected to a group endpoint cannot discover or invoke prompts.
 This is a known issue tracked at mcpjungle#136.